-Forty percent of the NEA's grantmaking dollars are awarded to the nation's 56 state and jurisdictional arts agencies (SAAs) and six regional arts organizations (RAOs) through state partnership agreements.
+Forty percent of the NEA's grantmaking dollars are awarded to the nation's 56 state and jurisdictional arts agencies (SAAs), six regional arts organizations (RAOs), and a national service organization through annual partnership agreements.
 Partnership funds are matched by state resources on at least a one-to-one basis, with the partial exception of certain funds provided to U.S. jurisdictions, and the ability to seek specific waivers.
 This approach leverages the NEA's resources by catalyzing arts projects in thousands of communities across the country and allowing the NEA to build and sustain local arts capacity for planning, programming, evaluation, and communications.